shipengqi/kube/.github/pull_request_template.md

-Thank you for contributing to jaguar!
+Thank you for contributing to kube!

 # Please add a summary of your change